Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

 All of those function objects inherit from `projection_base` and are [*transparent  function objects*][transparent-func].

-Since C++17, the following utility is also available when some level of micro-optimization is needed:
+The following utility can be used if extra micro-optimization is needed when calling functions:

 ```cpp
 template<auto Function>